 Pa0nhc WebSDR muter.

-Connects to a TRX, PC audio, headphone and active speaker.
+Connects to a TRX, PC audio, headphone and an active speaker.

-More and more amateurs suffer from strong QRM, preventing to receive weaker
+More and more amateurs suffer from strong QRM, preventing them to receive weaker signals.

-In some cases, the use of software is not possible or wanted.
+But in some cases, the use of software is not possible, or wanted.
 Then this hardware circuit can silence the audio from a PC (WebSDR) for you.
 It is a nice and simple to build project.

-Four 3,5mm or 1/4" stereo busses are used for connecting inputs and outputs.
-An RF filtered "Keyline" bus connects it to a transmitter "Power Amplifier" relay output.
-The connecting "Keyline" cable should be screened and electrically be floating from ground.
-If needed, equipped with good CMCs.
+Four 3,5mm (or 1/4") stereo busses are used for connecting two inputs and two outputs.
+An RF filtered "Keyline" bus must be connected by a screened cable to a transmitter "Power Amplifier" relay output.
+Preferably not connected to the cabinet (ground) of the transmitter.

 When transmitting, the transmitter shortens or opens its "Power Amplifier" relay output.
-The response of this muter (mute or not) can then be set by two jumper blocks.
+The response of this muter (do mute or do not mute when keyline is shortened) can then be set by two jumper blocks jmp1 and jmp2.
 The two LEDs indicate open or closed "Key line" input.

 Two toggle switches enable :

-The "ground" of the muter PCB, and if the "Speaker" output, will be interconnected.
+The muter interconnects the "ground" of the muter PCB, and that of the "Speaker" output.

 The muter has its own small linear power supply, which is RF-filtered to be noise free.
-The little mains transformer is a special "Short Circuit Proof" type.
-The muter 240V~input needs therefore not to be fused.
-An external 9-16 Vdc supply could be used instead.
-In that case, the "minus" of the muter, the PC, and the "Speaker", will become interconnected.
+The little mains transformer is a special "Short Circuit Proof" type, making fusing unnecessary.

-The finished PCB is screwed into the "bottom side" of the box by means of the thee switch shafts.
+The finished PCB can by means of the switch shaft nuts be fastened into the "bottom side" of the box.
 No other screws are needed.

-After installing the PCB, the four stereo busses could be mounted individually, directly under their PCB screw connectors, into the back-side of the box.
-Short connecting wires to the stereo busses can be screwed into the PCB terminals, or directly soldered into the PCB.
+After installing the PCB, install the four stereo busses into the back-side of the box.
+Short connecting wires to the stereo busses can be directly soldered into the PCB, or screwed into PCB terminals.